-Vince, Attire the Studio, Joseph, Harris Warf, Totême, Lou Lou Studio and Max Mara (all three labels) consistently serve up great coats season over season and while typically expensive, worth the investment.
-If you really want to invest, Knot Standard offers custom coats and blazers.
-I did this last year when I was on the hunt for a double-breasted camel wrap coat that had a strong color and could not find something that I loved for the life of me.
-It is *chef’s kiss*.
+Vince, Attire the Studio, Joseph, The Curated, Harris Warf, Totême, Theory, Another Tomorrow, Nili Lotan, Lou Lou Studio and Max Mara (all three labels) consistently serve up great coats season over season and while typically expensive, worth the investment.
+For coats that are a little easier on the wallet – Cos, & Other Stories and Reformation often have great coats often below $500.
 Regardless of the brand though, the key is finding something that has a high wool and/or cashmere content (shoot for above 50%).
 When it comes to content, I typically approach outwear in the same way that I do knitwear.
 Keep an eye out for RWS certified or mulesing-free wool to ensure the ethical treatment of sheep.

 Often in the form of blazers and trousers and usually in a heavy weight cotton, wool, and/or cashmere for maximum warmth.
 I love to pair trousers with sneakers like my Veja V-10 or adidas Sambas, mules or loafers.
 When it comes to length and shape I gravitate towards a slightly wide (not flare), straight or tapered leg, and either full-length (wide and straight leg) or cropped (tampered or straight leg) hitting just above the ankle.
 Anything in between just makes me feel stocky.